Anyone that knows me, knows that I am not meant to be a suburban dweller.

 On our ride home, we continued to discuss these two lots and we each started to share ideas on what this land could become if we purchased it.

-We were excited with the prospect before us.
+We were excited about the prospect before us and the adventure it held.
 But we also knew this type of decision would take a lot of prayerful consideration too.
 It was time to assess what our next steps would be over the next 30 days…

 So what’s next on the blog.